-The SJRI is currently comprised of 58 Brock University faculty members.
-SJRI affiliated members work across multiple units including: Brock Library; Centre for Labour Studies; Child and Youth Studies; Classics; Communication, Popular Culture and Film; Dramatic Arts; English Language and Literature; Geography; Graduate and Undergraduate Education; History; Health Sciences; Kinesiology; Political Science; Recreation and Leisure Studies; Sociology; Teacher Education; Tecumseh Centre for Aboriginal Research and Education; Visual Arts; and Women and Gender Studies.
+The SJRI is comprised of members from across Brock’s Faculties and associated Departments, including: Business; Centre for Labour Studies; Child & Youth Studies; Communication, Popular Culture & Film; Dramatic Arts; English Language & Literature; Geography & Tourism Studies; Gibson Library; Graduate & Undergraduate Education; Health Sciences; Kinesiology; Nursing; Political Science; Recreation & Leisure Studies; Sociology; Teacher Education; Tecumseh Centre for Aboriginal Research and Education; Visual Arts; and Women’s and Gender Studies.